johager/CreateUserTest/README.md

 - unit tests to evaluate the username and passwrd "validators"
 - README file

+The build-3 commit has the following changes:
+- validation is moved to Validator to clean up the massive view controller and facilitate testing
+- unit testing is handled in a grouped fashion instead of a quick-and-dirty implementation

 ## Initial Problem Statement

 Create a new iPhone / iPad application to create users.
 The application can be written in Objective C or Swift or a mixture of both Objective C and Swift.